jakubwro/SineWaves.jl/doc/src/wizard.md

 > libsinewave
 ```

-## Testing the build recipe against all specified targets
+## Build other targets

 Now the script will be tested against all build targets in sandboxes.
 If something will be wrong, you'll be moved to interactive shell to provide proper seqence of commands for the failing build.

-## Deployment of build recipe.
+## Deploy the build recipe

 Standard place to keep build recipes is [Yggdrasil](https://github.com/JuliaPackaging/Yggdrasil) repository.
-Anyway, for tutorial purpose I am not going to deploy there.
+Anyway, for the tutorial purpose I am not going to deploy there.
 Local file suits me more for now.

 ```
 			# Step 7: Deployment